 How big a battery can store 100 kWh of electricity

-How much electricity can the energy storage cabinet store
+How much electricity can a container energy storage system produce

 How much electricity can a flywheel battery store